itsGovi/Predictive-Model-for-Indie-Game-Success-on-Steam/README.md

-# dynamic-pricing-optimization
+# Predictive Model for Indie Game Success on Steam
-A Dynamic Pricing Optimization Engine for Urban Bike-Sharing Services
+A Predictive Model for Indie Game Success on Steam for my love for nostalgic anime style and games